freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/redux/create-a-redux-store.md

 # --hints--

-The redux store should exist.
+The Redux store should exist.

 ```js
 assert(typeof store.getState === 'function');
 ```

-The redux store should have a value of 5 for the state.
+The Redux store should have a value of 5 for the state.

 ```js
 assert(store.getState() === 5);